Ship Navigation Equipment: 17 Essential Types Explained

 Auto Pilot

-An autopilot is a combination of hydraulic, mechanical, and electrical systems that can be used to control the steering system of the ship from a remote location.
+The Autopilot system is a combination of hydraulic, mechanical, and electrical components, which collectively control the ship’s steering from a remote location.

 ARPA